 C) Sponsoring through local self-help organisations

-Once the families have been selected as part of FMB programme, they will receive money through a local micro-credit organisation.
-In India, Cuddalore, CAF works with the Udhayam Women Federation composed of women who meet every month to manage their loans and savings.
+When a local self-help group or micro-credit organisation exists, and once the families have been selected as part of FMB programme, they will receive money through that organisation (e.g. an organisation of women to manage their loans and savings).

-How is the money transferred / How does the sponsor money circulate?
+D) How is the money from the sponsor used?

 CAF and our local partners do not provide directly the money to the beneficiary family.
 With few exceptions, the money is either used in the purchase by the local partner of what is necessary to start the business (e.g. purchase of a tuk-tuk for transporting and selling merchandise, or paying a training on electronic equipment repair) or is given to the beneficiary via the relevant self-help organisation (e.g. in the case of grants given through the Udhayam Women Federation in Cuddalore, India).